 Interpretation of some Gobekli Tepe pillar art features, is informed by a Kurdish stele with relief engravings (after HPG.
 Xakk.org.
 Typology and axial grid by Edmond Furter).
 Compare the three levels of rooms, to three-layered Inana temple huts.
 Birds above and below recall bird navigators of Noah’s ark.
 Birds were important scouts of land and vegetation re-emerging in the Younger Dryas thaw.
 The bird below left perches on a T-shaped pillar, as at Gobekli.
 Here it expresses type 7 Sagittarius, its head over a reed bundle or rope (of type 7).
 11 Virgo is a bird egg, and bird womb (87%).
 People in the middle register each have a bench, as in Gobekli houses.

 * See papers on Gobekli Tepe art and bulidings, and the implications for science and culture, on http://www.stoneprint.wordpress.com and related papers in the anthropology journal Expression, volume 9, 10, 13, 14, 15, 16, Atelier Etno, Italy.

 * See an article on Gobekli Tepe pillar art structural analysis, in context with classical, modern, and rock art, and in context with scientific testability, on Grahamhancock.com, under Articles; Author of the Month, September 2015.

-* See structural art analysis method, in context with philosophy, structural anthropology, depth psychology, and art history, with 200 demonstrations, in Furter, ED, 2014 Mindprint, the subconscious art code, Lulu.com, USA.
+* See structural art analysis method, in context with philosophy, structural anthropology, depth psychology, and art history, with 200 demonstrations, in Furter, ED, 2014 Mindprint, the subconscious art code, Lulu.com, USA, about $28.